Longarm Quilting Services

 Please fold your quilt top and backing separately, batting too…if you provide your own.

 Embellishments are a fun addition to quilts, however they are quite difficult to work with.
 If it is possible, please add them after quilting is complete.
-The hopper foot is moving up and down with great power and could break or chip a button or anything similar.
+The hopper foot is moving up and down with great power and could break or chip a button or another embellishment.
 I also can’t quilt within a 1/4th of an inch around the embellishment.
-When making memory quilts with clothing, keep in mind that collars, pockets, bulky seams, buttons, zippers, and such cant be quilted.
-I know they add to the look of the quilt, but they can be very difficult to work with.
-I actually don’t quilt jean quilts, which I’ll explain below.

 Backings